Floer homotopy theory and degenerate Lagrangian intersections: Introduction

 \begin{thm}[Theorem 1 \cite{Flo88b}] Suppose Assumption \ref{assu:overview} and that $L_0$ intersects $L_1$ transversely, then we have the lower bound

 \end{thm}

-Both Hofer and Floer independently established a lower bound using Lusternik-Schnirelmann (LS) theory, which is a tool used to study the minimal number of critical points any smooth function on a manifold can possibly have without non-degeneracy hypotheses; this is in direct contrast to Morse theory.
-The \emph{LS category} of a space $Y$ is the minimal number\footnote{The number $\ls(Y)$ differs in the literature by adding $\pm1$.
-In particular, the definition of LS category given in \cite{Pea94}, a reference we use, is $+1$ higher than the definition given here.} $\ls(Y)\equiv k\in\bbN_0$ of open contractible subsets $U_0,\ldots,U_k\subset Y$ which cover $Y$.
+Both Hofer and Floer independently established a lower bound using Lusternik-Schnirelmann (LS) theory; this is a tool used to study the minimal number of critical points any smooth function on a smooth manifold can possibly have which, in direct contrast to Morse theory, does not use non-degeneracy hypotheses.
+The \emph{LS category} of a space $Y$ is

 The LS category of a space is notoriously difficult to compute, however, it has a simple lower bound.
 Let $R$ be a commutative ring.
-We define\footnote{The number $c_R(Y)$ differs in the literature by adding $\pm1$.
-In particular, the definition given here agrees with the convention in \cite{Hof88,HP22}.} the \emph{$R$-cup-length} of $Y$ as
+We define the \emph{$R$-cup-length} of $Y$ as